All 15 Journey Albums in Order of Release Date

 12. Venus

-Eclipse (stylized as ECL1P53) marks the fourteenth studio album by the iconic American rock band Journey and the second featuring lead singer Arnel Pineda.
-Released on various dates worldwide in 2011, with the United States and Canada receiving it on May 24, followed by Japan on May 27, the United Kingdom on May 30, and the international release on June 3, this album showcases the songwriting prowess of Neal Schon and Jonathan Cain, with contributions from Pineda.
-Notably, it stands as the final album with bassist Ross Valory, who departed the group in 2020.
-‘Eclipse’ adds another chapter to Journey’s enduring musical legacy.
+Eclipse is the fourteenth studio album by the powerhouse American rock band Journey and the second with lead singer Arnel Pineda.
+It was released worldwide on different dates in 2011, coming out first on May 24 in the United States and Canada, then on May 27 in Japan, May 30 in the United Kingdom, and finally on June 3 for the international release.
+With songwriting credits are Neal Schon and Jonathan Cain; Pineda provided his share of songwriting as well.
+It is the final appearance of bassist Ross Valory, who left the band in 2020.
+The ‘Eclipse’ adds another chapter to Journey’s long-lived musical history.

 journey albums Freedom image